-Student Response Systems (SRS), also referred to as Classroom Response Systems or “clickers,” are web-based systems or software that collect real-time responses from students.
-They can be used for class discussion, peer instructions, student engagement, and formative assessment.
+Student Response Systems (SRS), also referred to as Classroom Response Systems or “clickers,” are web-based or desktop applications that collect real-time responses from students.
+They can be used for class discussion, peer instruction, student engagement and formative assessment.

-With SRS instructors can promote deep learning by engaging students in active discussion, assess students understanding and provide immediate visual feedback, and create a more encouraging and engaging learning environment for a diverse student body.
-The Office of Digital Learning supports the use of student response systems by providing training for faculty on how to use this technology effectively to enhance teaching and learning, and by integrating selected SRS in WebCampus.
+With SRS instructors can promote deep learning by engaging students in active discussion, assess students’ understanding and provide immediate visual feedback to create a more encouraging and engaging learning environment for a diverse student body.
+The Office of Digital Learning supports the use of SRS by providing training for faculty on how to use this technology effectively to enhance teaching and learning, and by integrating a selected SRS in WebCampus.

-To participate in classroom polling activities, students need to register for a Turning account and purchase a subscription ($15/year when using their University of Nevada, Reno email address for their Turning account).
+To participate in polling activities, students need to register for a PointSolutions account and purchase a subscription ($15/year when using their University of Nevada, Reno email address for their PointSolutions account).

-Fall 2021 is the last semester Top Hat is supported on the campus of the University of Nevada, Reno.
-Its integration with WebCampus will be removed at the start of Spring 2022.
+Top Hat is no longer supported at the University.
+Its integration with WebCampus was removed at the start of Spring 2022.

 Please note that there is no direct transfer of the content from Top Hat to PointSolutions.
 The polling/quiz questions in Top Hat need to be re-created in PointSolutions.